breatheco-de/content/src/content/lesson/mastering-css-selectors.md

 input:enabled{ border: 2px solid black;}
 ```

 It is very important to take enough time to style our forms.
-Styling is the best way to tell the user that an input is either disabled, checked, or that the cursor is over a particular input.
+Styling is the best way to tell the user that one input is either disabled, checked, or that the cursor is over a particular input.

 <iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/76yzfxL9/1/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>